timotejroiko/tiny-discord/docs/IdentifyController.md

 A proper identify queue has to manage everything from a centralized location, therefore a standalone manager offers some extra flexibilty by allowing this task to be offloaded both locally and remotely.

-This class requires the [RestClient](RestClient.md) component from this library to communicate with the Discord API when needed.
+This class uses the [RestClient](RestClient.md) component from this library to communicate with the Discord API when needed.

 &nbsp;